saiteki-kai/wine-quality/README.md

 > P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

 ### Overleaf

 https://www.overleaf.com/2658978263bgkqnbbbfhfq

 ## To Do

+---

+- [ ] Use training set in EDA
+- [ ] Multivariate Analysis after Outlier Treatment
+- [ ] Outlier detection also in the test??
+- [ ] Statistical Tests for model comparison
+- [ ] Decide which models will be used
+- [ ] Documentation

+---

 ### EDA